Odin-SMR/qsmr/Settings/q_fields.rst

    An integer.
 Index of expected frontend.
 Index coding described in L1B ATBD.

 F_RANGES
-   A matrix, having two colmns.
+   A matrix, having two columns.
 This matrix specifies the frequency ranges to include in the retrieval, where the first and second column give the lower and upper frequency limit, respectively.
 Each row specifies a new frequency range to include.